hugotavares/cors/README.md

 # cors
-Introduction to Algorithms - Code in C++
+## Introduction to Algorithms

+Study notes from Introduction to Algorithms, 3rd Edition, by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein.